On the fifth day of the fifth lunar month, or around June in our Calendar, the Chinese Dragon Boat Festival takes place.

 People would put offerings in the river so that the dragons would bring rain for their crops.

-Another legend tells the story of Qu Yuan, an old man that drowns himself by jumping from a boat, because he couldn’t stand to see his country being destroyed by the poor leaders.
+Another legend tells the story of Qu Yuan, an old man that drowns himself by jumping from a boat, because he could not stand to see his country being destroyed by the poor leaders.

 When the village people went to look for him, it was too late.
 They threw offerings of rice into the water to calm the man's spirit.

-One day, Qu Yuan’s spirit returned and told them the rice meant for him, was being devoured by the river dragon.
+One day, Qu Yuan's spirit returned and told them the rice meant for him, was being devoured by the river dragon.
 He asked that they wrap the rice in leaves, in shapes like small pyramids.
-Today, people eat these rice dumplings, known as zongzi in memory of the old man.
+Today, during the Dragon Boat Festival season, people eat these rice dumplings, known as zongzi in memory of the old man.

 Chinese Dragon Boat Racing

-Click on the arrow and watch this great clips from the 2007 Stanley Dragon Boat Races in Hong Kong:
+Click on the arrow and watch this great clip from the Dragon Boat Races in Xiamen: